-208. The ILC, for their part, have made consistently similar observations:
+208. The ILC, for its part, has made consistently similar observations:

 [V]arious tribunals, national and international, have affirmed the idea of peremptory norms in contexts not limited to the validity of treaties.
-Those peremptory norms that are clearly accepted and recognized include the prohibitions of aggression, genocide, slavery, racial discrimination, crimes against humanity and torture, and the right to self-determination.
+Those peremptory norms that are clearly accepted and recognized include the prohibitions of aggression, genocide, slavery, racial discrimination, crimes against humanity and torture, and the right to self-determination.290